Last Man Standing: episode guide

 Written by Marieke Hardy

 Adam wakes up under a dream-catcher wondering what happened the night before.
-A quick glance over at the woman lying next to him confirms his worst fears—he hooked up with a feral fire twirler.
-He and Boxy beat a hasty retreat, with Adam’s guilt growing by the minute.
-His day gets even worse when he discovers that the new client he’s working with is actually Zoe’s latest conquest.
+A quick glance over at the woman lying next to him confirms his worst fears — he hooked up with a feral fire twirler.
+He and Boxy beat a hasty retreat, with Adam's guilt growing by the minute.
+His day gets even worse when he discovers that the new client he's working with is actually Zoe's latest conquest, Ollie.

-Cameron heads around to Zoe’s, only to be confronted by Ollie standing at the front door wearing a Manscaping t-shirt.
+Cameron heads around to Zoe's, only to be confronted by Ollie standing at the front door wearing a Manscaping t-shirt — his Manscaping t-shirt.
 Zoe visits Cameron at work and the two of them discuss the weirdness of their relationship.
-Cameron suggests a double date at the drive-in which doesn’t work out quite like they’d planned.
+Cameron suggests a double date at the movie theatre which doesn't work out quite like they'd planned.

 Meanwhile, Bruno gets ready for his first date with Princess Leila.